roseengineering/collimation_tool/README.md

 ## Collimation Tool

 This repo contains a simple python app to help you collimate your telescope.
-The app, once started, connects to the video streaming device, for example a "USB Streaming" supporting camera with a T-ring adapter attached, on your computer and displays the feed in a window with a HUD reticle on top.
+The app connects to the video streaming device on your computer, for example a "USB Streaming" supporting camera with a T-ring adapter attached, and displays the feed in a window with a HUD reticle on top.

 Use the scroll wheel on the mouse to zoom or drag the mouse